War Eagle Mining Company Inc.

-Champagne Resources Limited is a private company engaged in the acquisition, exploration and development of mining resource properties in northern Ontario with a focus on gold deposits.
+Champagne Resources Limited, a wholly owned SUBSIDIARY of WAR Eagle, is in the business of exploration of mineral resource properties in northern Ontario with a focus on gold deposits.

 The Company has a significant land position in the world class Kirkland Lake Gold Camp five kilometres from the Town of Kirkland Lake and adjacent to Kirkland Lake Gold Inc.’s high grade producing mine.
 The Company’s Goodfish Kirana Project is a 10 km long by 3 km wide land package that has never been consolidated or systematically explored on surface or below 200 m depth.
 Numerous historical gold showings, significant structural breaks and a land package that has been under-explored with modern technology provides for an exciting and unique discovery opportunity.